Balloon Mortgage

 How It Differs From Nearby Terms

-Balloon mortgage differs from a fully amortizing Fixed-Rate Mortgage because a standard fully amortizing mortgage is designed to pay the balance down through scheduled payments across the full term.
+Balloon mortgage differs from a Fully Amortizing Loan because a fully amortizing mortgage is designed to pay the balance down through scheduled payments across the full term.
 Balloon structure leaves a large lump sum at the end.

 It also differs from an Interest-Only Mortgage.
 Some loans may share lower early payment features, but balloon risk is specifically about the large remaining payoff due at the balloon date.